Helena-Lynd/scyscraper-puzzle-solver/README.md

 ### Installing
 - Download the source files provided to your directory of choice
 ```
-git clone git@github.com:Helena-Lynd/imdb-sorting.git
+git clone git@github.com:Helena-Lynd/skyscraper-puzzle-solver.git
 ```
 ### Executing
 - Open the project in IntelliJ
 - Play any of the given run configurations
 ## Modifying
-- If you would like to solve a different puzzle, replace the contents of one of the files in the "data/" directory with the puzzle of your choice.
+- If you would like to solve a different skyscraper puzzle, replace the contents of one of the files in the "data/" directory with the puzzle of your choice.
 Be sure to follow the format of the given puzzle files, the program will not be able to solve a puzzle without the proper syntax.
 ## Common Errors
 "Imports could not be resolved"
 - Ensure that your JDK is configured for the project